homemade-piPhone/homemade-piPhone/.github/ISSUE_TEMPLATE/join-the-project.md

 ---

 We'd love for people to join this project.
-If you'd like to have 'write' access on the repo, please provide:
+If you'd like to have 'write' access on the repo, please add your name to the title of this issue, and click "Create" (optional) Feel free to share who you are and why you're interested.
-- GitHub user:
-- Share who you are and why you're interested (optional):